nirvana1707/melanomadetection/README.md

 2. InceptionV4
 3. SE-ResNeXt

-Implementations of the above architectures can be found in the repo.
+Implementations of the above architectures (code base) can be found in the repo.

 ## Results
 EfficientNet with an accuracy range of 89%-91% performed better compared to the other architectures.